 (l to r) the Chappel Royal in Tudor England, Charles Stanford, Joseph Campbell (author of "When rooks fly homeward")

 Offered monthly, this sung service of Evening Prayer has been a mainstay in Anglican cathedrals and collegiate chapels continuously since the first Book of Common Prayer in 1549.
 The office is sung entirely, with beautiful settings of the evening canticles, Magnificat and Nunc dimittis, sung by the choir, and musical settings of the responses.
 At St. Bartholomew's, the service is strictly the evening office with no sermon or Eucharist attached.
-Dinner is served in the Parish Hall before and after the service (call the church office to make a reservation).
 The service is sung by an auditioned adult choir along with our treble choristers.

 | | Share